01-edu/public/subjects/ai/pandas/README.md

 For this exercise, use [this dataset](./data/iris.csv).

-- Preliminary: Drop the `flower` column
+- Preliminary: Drop the `flower` column.
+Then try to fill missing values with different strategies:

 1. Fill the missing values with a different "strategy" for each column: